Also known as: Pyloroplasty

 - If you smoke, try to stop.
 Ask your health care provider for help quitting.

 - Follow your doctor's instructions about when to stop eating and drinking.

 - Take the medicines your doctor told you to take with a small sip of water.

 - Arrive at the hospital on time.

-Pyloroplasty is a surgical procedure to widen the opening in the lower part of the stomach (pylorus) so that the stomach contents can empty into the small intestine (duodenum).
+Pyloroplasty is surgery to widen the opening in the lower part of the stomach (pylorus) so that stomach contents can empty into the small intestine (duodenum).

 The pylorus is a thick, muscular area.
-When it thickens, food is not able to pass through.
+When it thickens, food cannot pass through.

 Why the Procedure Is Performed

-Pyloroplasty is the only effective treatment for pyloric stenosis.
-It may also be used to treat certain patients with peptic ulcers or other types of gastric disease that cause a blockage of the stomach opening.
+Pyloroplasty is used to treat complications in people with peptic ulcers or other stomach problems that cause a blockage of the stomach opening.